 Tennessee's Streams and Rivers

-Warmwater Stream
+Warmwater Streams

 Most of Tennessee's waterways are warm water streams and rivers.
 As the name implies, these are warm in the summer months with temperatures ranging from 70 - 90° F.

 Some rivers and larger streams can be navigated and fished by motorboats.
 Most of the resource is smaller waters which are fished by bank access, in-stream wading, or floating in canoes or johnboats.
 Most warm water streams are located on private property.
-To assure the future of these fisheries, respect landowner's rights by obtaining permission to enter the property and leave the area cleaner than you found it.
+To assure the future of these fisheries, respect landowners' rights by obtaining permission to enter the property and leaving the area cleaner than you found it.

 Warmwater Stream Monitoring